Methodology

 How TravelTSA collects, verifies, and surfaces airport data.

 Wait times are only useful if you trust them.
-This page documents exactly how TravelTSA produces the numbers you see on every airport card, how often they refresh, and what we do when a source breaks.
+This page documents exactly how TravelTSA produces the numbers you see on every airport card, how often they refresh, and what we do when a source breaks or stops publishing numeric waits.

 Six operating principles